dakotaramos/207_final_project/README.md

 The data used for this project can be found in data/raw/Occupancy_Estimation.csv

 The data for the hyperparameter tuning of each model can be found in data/post_processing/

+Notebooks in the preliminary_notebooks/ directory are our individual efforts before combinging into one notebook.